Direct Response Ad Case Study (Stauer Watch)

 I have a confession, I’m a recovering infomercial addict (hi Lars).
 I’ve never bought anything but have been known to spend hours gazing at people with British accents sell things I didn’t realize I needed.
 But I didn’t watch infomercials because I suffered from insomnia I watched them because I thought they were brilliant marketing tactics.
-Alright, now let’s break up this ad (pay attention to the blue numbers around the red boxes):
+Alright, now let’s break up this direct response ad case study into sections.

-1. This is a classic marketing play on scarcity.
+1: This headline is a classic marketing play on scarcity.
 Got my attention.
 Check.

-2. This is what we call price marketing, the nucleus of all infomercials.
-When the brain encounters a product it attempts to put a value to it.
+2: Incredible value is the hook that lives in the nucleus of all good infomercials.
+When the brain encounters a product it attempts to put a value on it.
 This ad is about a rare beautiful watch so I expect a price tag between $200 and $2,000.
-With that mental anchor $100 is a steal.
-This is the exact emotion the advertiser was gunning for.
+With that mental anchor, $100 is a steal.

-5. Again, a clever use of anchoring.
+5: Again, clever use of anchoring.
 The company has invested $31 million to produce a $100 watch.
 If the brain had constructed the “if the watch is $100 it must be crap” argument it would now feel secure knowing a significant investment has been made toward production.

-7. Not only are we selling at the ridiculously low price of $100 we test the watch motor for 15 days.
+7: Not only are we selling at the ridiculously low price of $100 we test the watch motor for 15 days.
 Note: the use of the number 15 is deliberate.
-Every time the brain is confronted with a claim it can do one of three things: believe it, think it’s an exaggeration, think it’s a lie.
-Humans would rather assume the other person is exaggerating then brand someone a liar.
-Had Stauer said “we test each watch” the reader would have easily assumed they were exaggerating.
-But 15 days cannot be an exaggeration, we can either accept it or assume the company is lying.
-Most people accept the number.
+Every time the brain is confronted with a claim it can do one of three things: believe it, think it’s an exaggeration, or think it’s a lie.
+But 15 is such a precise number.
+It must be true.

-9. Another “but-wait-there’s-more” line.
-At this point most readers in the market for such a watch are sold but the 30-day money back guarantee is another ridiculous giveaway.
+9: Risk reversal.
+At this point, people in the market for such a watch are ready to pull the trigger but the 30-day money-back guarantee is another ridiculous giveaway.

-11. Save 300% is a math trick.
-We are used to advertisers give discounts that represent fractions of the price.
+11: We are used to discounts that represent fractions of the price.
 So we’d expect a $10 discount on a $100 item.
-A $300 saving on a $100 item is an uncomputable deal; my brain almost fried.
+A $300 saving on a $100 item is an uncomputable deal; my brain is almost fried.
 Are you telling me with my savings I could buy three more Stauer Meisterzeit II Timepieces??

-12. These is nothing much to talk about here except the promotional code.
+12: There is nothing much to talk about here except the promotional code.
 MZW140-01 was chosen for a very specific reason.
 Think about it, they could have used a promo code like SALE1 but their idea is to give a code the customer has to note down.
-It also creates a sense that this is a very special offer.
+It also creates a sense that this is a special offer.

 Emotion 1: Our marketing department has made a typo.
 The moment our CEO finds out about this ridiculous offer they’ll lose their jobs and you’ll lose the deal.
 So hurry up and make the purchase.